trisongz/lazyops/docs/code-style.md

   event loop does not emit "task was destroyed" warnings during teardown.
 - Reset class-level caches (for example `ProxyDict._dict`) in tests that mutate proxied registries to avoid leaking state between cases.
+- Mark coroutine tests with `@pytest.mark.asyncio` rather than managing event loops manually when exercising async utilities such as `retryable`.
 - When exercising `WorkerContext`/`MLContext`, stub `logger.info` and resource
   fetchers so tests do not rely on real hardware metrics.